shivani-CI/My-Planner---To-Do/README.md

 ### <ins> Credits </ins>

-I acknowledge use of external help in my JavaScript coding from Stack Overflow and ChatGPT openAI for enhancing the quality of my work.
+I acknowledge use of external help in my JavaScript coding from Stack Overflow and ChatGPT openAI to help me enhance some features.

+I would like to thank Mark Briscoe for his help with Bootstrap.
+Your expertise and patience has greatly helped with my learning.
+You make everything seems so easy and fun.

+I would like to express my sincere gratitude to Elaine, whose guidance, support, encouragement and resources have been instrumental throughout this project.

 ### <ins> Known bugs </ins>